CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 3. Calculate the area of the polygons after clipping them to the study area
 4. Divide the area of the polygons within the study area by their original area to determine the proportion of the original area that falls within the study area
 5. Multiply the attributes (for us, population in 2014) we wish to estimate by the proportion in order to estimate the proportion of the attribute that falls within the study area.
 Note: that proportional split estimation assumes that the attribute you are estimating is evenly distributed through out the polygon.
-In reality the population within each census tract is not evenly distributed nevertheless thus this is an estimate.
+In reality, the population within each census tract is not evenly distributed nevertheless thus this is an estimate.

-**Let’s begin**
 **Calculating the area of the census tracts**
 * Open the attribute table for the Bronx census tracts layer and select the field calculator – this will turn on editing mode, you are now altering the Bronx_tracts_2014 shapefile.
 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_13_Area.png)